Trump asks Pennsylvania House speaker for help overturning election results, personally intervening in a third state

 Under rules set out in the Pennsylvania Constitution, the General Assembly is not currently in session.
 Only Gov. Tom Wolf — a Democrat — or a court has the power to order a special session, Cutler explained to the president.

-Cutler also made clear that any allegations of fraud would have to be proven in court, Straub said.
+Cutler also made clear that any allegations of fraud would have to be proved in court, Straub said.

-Straub said the calls between Cutler and Trump were “amicable” and that the president did not “pressure” Cutler in a hostile way.
+Straub said that the calls between Cutler and Trump were “amicable” and that the president did not “pressure” the lawmaker in a hostile way.

 Yet Straub also acknowledged that the pressure on Cutler — who faces reelection as House speaker on Jan.
 5 — has been intense.
 His office phone system, which has the capacity to store many thousands of voice mails, has been completely filled “several times” over the past week, Straub said.

-Meanwhile, a group of 32 Republican state legislators joined a legal effort to try to nullify the certification of Biden’s victory, claiming in a brief to the U.S. Supreme Court Monday that they may be empowered to step in “when a state has failed to choose its electors on election day.”
+Meanwhile, a group of 32 Republican state legislators joined a legal effort to try to nullify the certification of Biden’s victory in Pennsylvania, claiming in a brief to the U.S. Supreme Court on Monday that they may be empowered to step in “when a state has failed to choose its electors on election day.”

 While Trump was seeking to make inroads with GOP leadership in Pennsylvania, he called Kemp on Saturday, berating the Georgia governor for not calling a special session to take up legislation that would change the way the state’s electors are chosen.

-Kemp spokesman Cody Hall said that while the governor does have the power to call a session, he must give a reason to do so.
-As in Pennsylvania, there is no legal recourse for the Georgia legislature to alter the election after the fact, and therefore no legitimate reason to give for calling an election.
+Kemp spokesman Cody Hall said that while the governor does have the power to call a session, he must give a reason for doing so.
+As in Pennsylvania, there is no legal recourse for the Georgia legislature to alter the election after the fact, and therefore no legitimate reason to call a session.

 “Any attempt by the legislature to retroactively change that process for the Nov.
 3rd election would be unconstitutional and immediately enjoined by the courts, resulting in a long legal dispute and no short-term resolution,” Kemp said in a joint statement issued Sunday with his lieutenant governor, Geoff Duncan.

-Several Republican strategists who requested anonymity to speak candidly said they believe Trump has reserved a special level of anger for Kemp in part because it is the most conservative state he lost and therefore his most embarrassing defeat.
+Several Republican strategists who spoke candidly on the condition of anonymity said they believe that Trump has reserved a special level of anger for Kemp in part because Georgia is the most conservative state he lost and therefore his most embarrassing defeat.

-Indeed, Trump has told advisers that he would be interested in working against Kemp in his reelection bid in 2022, according to two aides.
+Indeed, the president has told advisers that he would be interested in working against Kemp in his reelection bid in 2022, according to two aides.
 “I put this guy in office, he’s there because of me,” Trump said about Kemp, railing about his “disloyalty,” one of the advisers said.

 At the rally Saturday in Valdosta, Ga., for Republican Sens.
-Kelly Loeffler and David Perdue, who face runoff elections on Jan.
-5, Trump praised U.S. Rep. Doug Collins (R-Ga.), who is leading the campaign’s effort to prove fraud in the state — and sent a shot at Kemp in the process.
+Kelly Loeffler and David Perdue, who face runoff elections Jan.
+5, Trump praised Rep. Douglas A. Collins (R-Ga.), who is leading the campaign’s effort to prove fraud in the state — and sent a shot at Kemp in the process.
 “Thank you, Doug.
 What a job he does.
 Thank you.
 Doug, you want to run for governor in two years?”

 Trump is considering a second trip to Georgia before Christmas, and aides said they expect him to rip into Kemp again then.